threefoldfoundation/info_sdk/src/farming/farm_setup_management.md

 ## Set up a farm

-This document shows how to set up your Threefold Farm and 3Nodes.

 ### Prerequisite

 This document assume you have a 3Bot up and running.
 If you don't have one yet, head to the [Get a 3Bot section](getting_started_3bot.md) of this manual before continuing.